aws-amplify/docs/docs/cli/graphql-transformer/key.md

 Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale but making it work for your access patterns requires a bit of forethought.
 DynamoDB query operations may use at most two attributes to efficiently query data.
 The first query argument passed to a query (the hash key) must use strict equality and the second attribute (the sort key) may use gt, ge, lt, le, eq, beginsWith, and between.
 DynamoDB can effectively implement a wide variety of access patterns that are powerful enough for the majority of applications.

-When modeling your data during schema design there are common patterns that you may need to leverage.
+When modeling your data during schema design, there are common patterns that you may need to leverage.
 [We provide a fully working schema with 17 patterns related to relational designs](~/cli/graphql-transformer/dataaccess.md).

 ## Definition